 The most significant impact of our adoption of Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606) is to accelerate the timing of revenue recognition on product shipments to most of our distributors.
 Assuming all other revenue recognition criteria have been met, the new guidance requires us to recognize revenue and costs relating to such sales upon shipment to the distributor - subject to reductions for estimated reserves for price adjustments and returns - rather than upon the ultimate sale by the distributor to its end customer, as was our previous practice.
 The impact of this change will depend primarily on the level of inventory held by distributors at the beginning and end of each period.
-To the extent these inventory levels fluctuate significantly, including as a result of a distributor building inventory in advance of clear demand, revenue under the new standard could be materially different than that under the previous standard.
-We are still new to implementing the new standard, and it requires recognition of revenue based on significant estimates that may require material correction in a future period, depending on actual results.
+To the extent these inventory levels fluctuate significantly, including as a result of a distributor building inventory in advance of clear and actual demand, revenue under the new standard could be materially different than that under the previous standard.
+For example, for the three and six months ended June 30, 2018, adoption of ASC 606 accelerated our revenue recognition of \$4.1 million and \$12.3 million, respectively, on sales to certain distributors that have not sold through to end customers.
+The new standard requires recognition of revenue based on significant estimates that could differ materially from actual results.